Welcome to the website of the Blueskin Resilient Communities Trust (BRCT).

 - Thursday 29th September Warrington Hall, 7pm.

-We hope to see many of you there.
+We were pleased with the turn-out.
 We will continue to post updates on the Blueskin Energy website: http://www.blueskinenergy.co.nz/ , on twitter @BlueskinPower and on Facebook and you can call 03 4822048 or call in at the Trust office at Waitati School to visit and find out more about any of our work.

 The Trust's Annual General Meeting was held in August in the Blueskin Library committee room.
 It was our sixth Annual General Meeting (AGM).
 AGMs are part and parcel of every responsible charitable Trust’s statutory duties but need not be boring!
 This year we anticipated a big attendance, and were concerned that we may not have provided enough refreshments.
 In the end however we had plenty of refreshments, great discussion and another successful AGM.